LorenzMu/udocoin/README.md

 ### Docker/docker-compose

-To run the udocoin miner application, with Docker you need to have Docker Desktop and docker-compose installed on your maschine.
+To run the udocoin miner application, with Docker you need to have Docker Desktop and docker-compose installed on your machine.

 If you don't have a public and a private key, you also need to have at least python 3.8 to generate keys.
 (See References for testing keys)